ietf-wg-cellar/flac-specification/flac.md

 # Definitions

-Many terms like "block" and "frame" are used to mean different things in differenct encoding schemes.
+Many terms like "block" and "frame" are used to mean different things in different encoding schemes.
 For example, a frame in MP3 corresponds to many samples across several channels, whereas an S/PDIF frame represents just one sample for each channel.
 The definitions we use for FLAC follow.
 Note that when we talk about blocks and subblocks we are